microsoft/MixedRealityToolkit-Unity/README.md

 To help identify specific packages and their versions, MRTK3 provides an about dialog that lists the relevant packages included in the project.
 To access this dialog, select `Mixed Reality` > `MRTK3` > `About MRTK` from the Unity Editor menu.

 ![About MRTK Panel](Images/AboutMRTK.png)

-# Branch Status

-MRTK3 is currently in public preview and it is not recommended for use in production projects.
-We appreciate your testing, issues and feedback while the team works towards general availability (GA).

 ## Early preview packages